 - tree nuts

-But for people who are allergic to other, less common foods, identifying and avoiding them can be more difficult.
-Let’s look at some of the less common food allergies.
+For people who are allergic to other, less common foods, identifying and avoiding them can be more difficult.
+Here are eight of the less common food allergies.

 Being allergic to meats like beef, pork, and lamb is rare and can be difficult to identify.
-These allergies are usually attributed to a sugar found in meat called alpha-galactose.
+These allergies are usually attributed to a sugar found in meat called alpha-galactose (alpha-gal).

 Like allergies to nuts, people who are allergic to sesame seeds can experience severe reactions.
-These allergies are very rare, and only affect about 0.1 percent of people in the United States.
-It is a protein in the seed that triggers this allergic reaction.
+These allergies are very rare and estimated to affect about 0.1 percent of people in the United States.

 Interestingly, avocado allergies are closely tied to latex allergies.
 This is because the proteins found in avocados are structurally similar to those found in natural rubber latex.

 For this reason, people who are allergic to latex are cautioned of potential reactions to avocados.
-If you’re allergic to latex and have bad reactions to avocados, then you may also be allergic to papaya, bananas, or kiwis.
+If you’re allergic to latex and have bad reactions to avocados, then you may also be allergic to potatoes, tomatoes, chestnuts, papaya, bananas, or kiwis.

-If you’re allergic to marshmallows, it’s probably the ingredient gelatin that is causing you problems.
-Gelatin is a protein formed when connective tissue is boiled, and a protein that some people are allergic to.
+If you’re allergic to marshmallows, the ingredient gelatin is most likely causing your problems.
+Gelatin is a protein formed when connective tissue from animals is boiled.
+Some people are allergic to this protein.
+Gelatin can also be found in gummy candies, chewy candies, and frosted cereals.

-According to the American College of Allergy, Asthma & Immunology (ACAAI), corn allergies are difficult to identify because reactions are similar to those of seed allergies.
+According to the American College of Allergy, Asthma & Immunology (ACAAI), corn allergies are difficult to identify because reactions are similar to those of seed, grain, and grass pollen allergies.
+A food elimination diet can help you determine if you’re allergic to corn.

-The culprits behind dried fruit allergies are sulfites, such as sulphur dioxide, which are used to preserve a whole host of foods.
+The culprits behind dried fruit allergies are sulfites, such as sulfur dioxide.
+These are used to preserve a whole host of foods.
 In the European Union, manufacturers are required to label packaged foods that contain sulfites.

-If you’re allergic or sensitive to sulfites, you could have reactions when consuming wine, vinegars, dried fruits and vegetables, as well as canned and frozen fruits and vegetables, and a variety of condiments.
+If you’re allergic or sensitive to sulfites, you could have reactions when consuming wine, vinegars, dried fruits and vegetables, processed meats, canned and frozen fruits and vegetables, and a variety of condiments.

 Hot dogs are highly processed foods with numerous additives.
 An allergic reaction after eating hot dogs could be due to any number of these ingredients.
-Generally, however, the nitrates and a yellow dye known as tartrazine are to blame.
+Generally, however, it’s believed that nitrate and nitrite additives are to blame.

-Regardless of whether you’re allergic to one of the “Big Eight” or other, more common foods, you’ll experience similar symptoms during a reaction.
-Seek medical attention if you see any of the following symptoms, as anaphylaxis can be fatal:
+Regardless of whether you’re allergic to one of the “Big Eight” or other more common foods, you’ll experience similar symptoms during a reaction.
+Seek immediate medical attention if you experience any of the following symptoms, as anaphylaxis can be fatal:

 - hives or rash